vatson/vue-cli-plugin-ts-bundler/README.md

 - `thread-loader` - doesn't allow to write dts files on filesystem;
 - `cache-loader` - incorrectly caches __compilerOptions__ passed to `ts-loader`

+## TODO

+- Add an ability to replace default HelloWorld with a base component;

 ## License